PhD, Princeton University

 Articles, Chapters and Working Papers

 - “A Working-class Profession?
-Opportunism and Diversity in U.S. Law,” (under review, Dialectical Anthropology special issue).
+Opportunism and Diversity in U.S. Law,” (Dialectical Anthropology, forthcoming 2018).

 - “Market Creep: “Product” Talk in Legal Education,” TBA, eds.
-Mindie Lazarus-Black and Meera Deo (London: Ashgate, forthcoming).
+Mindie Lazarus-Black and Meera Deo (London: Ashgate, forthcoming 2018).

 - “Distance in Law and Globalization: Armchair Anthropology Revisited,” Comparative Law and Anthropology, ed.
-James Nafziger (Cheltenham, UK: Edward Elgar Publishing, forthcoming).
+James Nafziger (Cheltenham, UK: Edward Elgar Publishing, 2017).
 [SSRN]

 - “Efficiency Unbound: Processual Deterrence for a the New Legal Realism,” 6 UC Irvine Law Review 207, 2016.
 [SSRN]